 Application materials must be received by 5 p.m., Friday, March 20, 2020.

 Proposals should be uploaded as one PDF file via the North Carolina Space Grant application portal (click new user registration button to begin the application).
 Proposals must describe the research project, with items 1-5 below totaling no more than four pages.
 Item 7 should be no more than two pages.
 The proposal should be in 12-point, Times New Roman font, with 1-inch margins.
 Incomplete and late applications will not be accepted.

 Title Page: Include student and major professor contact information.

-Description of Proposed Research Project: A statement written by the student in consultation with a faculty advisor should describe: (1) The key elements of the proposed research and plan of study, including data instruments, and/or sources; (2) What s/he intends to accomplish; and (3) Clear description of how the proposed work has applications of interest to NASA, NOAA, and the State of North Carolina.
+Description of Proposed Research Project: A statement written by the student in consultation with a faculty advisor should describe: (1) The key elements of the proposed research and plan of study, including stated research question/s and data instruments and/or sources to be used; (2) What the student intends to accomplish; and (3) Clear description of how the proposed work has applications of interest to NASA/NC Space Grant, NOAA/NC Sea Grant and the State of North Carolina.

 Materials and Methods

 Clearly defined Tasks and a Timeline to complete the tasks.
 This item and the three previous should add up to no more than four pages in total.